Multisample DNA + Protein#

 This workflow will normalize all reads and filter amplicons/cells based on the settings set at the beginning of the workflow:

-1. Amplicon completeness: refers to the minimum percentage of barcodes for an amplicon that must have reads greater than or equal to the minimum read depth set.
+1. Amplicon completeness: refers to the minimum percentage of cells that must have reads greater than or equal to the minimum read depth set.
 By default this is set to 50.

 2. Amplicon read depth: refers to the minimum read depth for each amplicon-barcode combination to not be considered missing.
 By default this is set to 10.